sacronin/hello-world/README.md

 # hello-world
 First Project
-This is my first time on GIT
+This is my first time on GITHUB